ingCruz91/CryptoCurrencies/README.md

 # CryptoCurrencies

-Mobile App for search repositories from github platform
+Mobile App for search ocurrencies in market
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development purposes.